 Find a Los Angeles Criminal Defense Law Firm Near Me

 Welfare fraud charges can lead to severe consequences.
 These convictions do not only leave you behind bars but can lead to severe fines, spoil your reputation, and bar you from getting any welfare benefits in the future.
 That’s why it is recommended to seek a criminal defense attorney to help you with a welfare fraud case.
 You need an attorney who has the experience and a good reputation with fraud cases.
 We at The LA Criminal Defense Law Firm have the resources and expertise needed for welfare cases.
-For those residing in and about Los Angeles, CA, contact us today at 310-935-1675 and let our attorneys handle your case.
+For those residing in and about Los Angeles, CA, contact our Los Angeles criminal lawyer today at 310-935-1675 and let our attorneys handle your case.